Toxic epidermal necrolysis L51.2

 This section has been translated automatically.

-Severe maximum variant of drug reaction characterized by extensive detachment of the skin as well as mucous membranes, severe systemic concomitant symptoms and by high mortality (20-50%).
-The risk of TEN is highest between days 4 and 28 after initiation of drug therapy.
-The disease is considered to be the maximum variant of SJ syndrome ( Stevens-Johnson syndrome) with a minimum involvement of > 30% of the body surface.
+Severe maximum variant of a drug reaction characterized by extensive detachment of the skin and mucous membranes, severe systemic side effects and high mortality (20-50%).
+The risk of TEN is highest between the 4th and 28th day after initiation of drug therapy.
+The disease is regarded as a maximum variant of epidermal necrolysis (see Stevens-Johnson syndrome below) with a minimum involvement of > 30% of the body surface.

 Occurrence/Epidemiology